aerogear/aerogear-unifiedpush-server/admin-ui/README.md

     grunt

-To create a distribution and copy it to `../server/src/main/webapp`:
+To create a distribution and copy it to `../server/target/ag-push`:

     grunt dist

+To create a distribution and copy it jbossweb folder (as configured above):

+    grunt jbosswebDist

+In order to create a WAR application, go into `../server/` folder and run Maven build:

+    cd ../server/
+    mvn clean install